Benign Overfitting of Constant-Stepsize SGD for Linear Regression: The Effect of Tail-Averaging

 where

 where $k^* = \max \{k: \lambda_k \ge \frac{1}{\gamma N}\}$ and $k^\dagger = \max\{k:\lambda_k\ge \frac{1}{\gamma(s+N)}\}$. \end{theorem}

 Theorem \ref{thm:generalization_error_tail} shows that tail-averaging has improvements over iterate-averaging.
-This agrees with the results shown in \citet{jain2017parallelizing}: in the underparameterized regime ($n\gg d$) and for the strongly convex case ($\lambda_d > 0$), one can obtain substantially improved convergence rates on the bias term.
-However, in our considered overparameterized case, this improvement is limited due to that the $\|\wb_0-\wb^*\|_2^2$ dependence in the EffectiveVariance cannot be improved, even with the delayed tail averaging.
+This agrees with the results shown in \citet{jain2017parallelizing}: in the underparameterized regime ($N\gg d$) and for the strongly convex case ($\lambda_d > 0$), one can obtain substantially improved convergence rates on the bias term.

-We also provide a lower bound on the excess risk for SGD with tail-averaging to show that our upper bound is nearly tight.
+We also provide a lower bound on the excess risk for SGD with tail-averaging as a counterpart of Theorem \ref{thm:generalization_error_lowerbound}, which shows that our upper bound is nearly tight.
+The proof is again deferred to Appendix \ref{append-sec:tail-average}.

 \begin{theorem}[Excess risk lower bound, tail-averaging] Consider SGD with tail-averaging.
 Suppose $N\ge500$.
-For any well-specified, data distribution $\cD$ (see \eqref{eq:well}) that also satisfies Assumptions \ref{assump:second_moment}, \ref{assump:bound_fourthmoment} and \ref{assumption:lowerbound_fourthmoment}, for any stepsize such that $ \gamma < 1/\lambda_1$, we have that:
+For any well-specified data distribution $\cD$ (see \eqref{eq:well}) that also satisfies Assumptions \ref{assump:second_moment}, \ref{assump:bound_fourthmoment} and \ref{assumption:lowerbound_fourthmoment}, for any stepsize such that $ \gamma < 1/\lambda_1$, we have that: